tcdt-lab/FL-Validated-Learning/README.md

 This file should be modifed to

 We have modified the implementation to create multiple processes using one command.
-Hence, log files, located at `logs` directory, are created to observe the state of the framework at any time.
+Hence, log files, located at `logs` directory, are created to help the user of this repository to observe the state of the framework at any time.

 The `stop.py` file can be used to stop all the processes created at the previous step.
 ```